jotaro-sama/TweetLite/README.md

 password: {password}
 ```
 To use it, the client must submit a GET request with a `text` parameter containing the text to translate (e.g. `127.0.0.1:8000/translator/?text={text to translate}`).
 For some reason it works better with sentences, single words may give weird results, expecially if from languages other than english.

+# RabbitMQ logging
+Whenever a user translates his bio, a message will be sent to a local AMQP-based MQRabbit broker, whose messages can be retrieved and printed on the terminal at any time by running `logger.py`.
+To make it work, you'll need to install [the pika AMQP client](https://pypi.python.org/pypi/pika) in your Python virtual environment or system.
+You'll also need to have [a RabbitMQ server instance running on localhost on the default port](https://www.rabbitmq.com/download.html).